Corporate Governance Statement

 In accordance with recommendation A.5 of the 2022 Code, the management report should describe the main characteristics of the entire internal control system – and not only accounting-related one – as well as the risk management system.
 In addition, it should comment on the appropriateness and effectiveness of these systems.

-Remuneration of the Management Board and the Supervisory Board
+Remuneration of the Executive Board and the Supervisory Board

-Information on the remuneration of the Management Board and the Supervisory Board is published on the company’s website at https://investors.koenig-bauer.com/en/corporate-governance/remuneration/ as well as on page 117 et seq. of the Annual Report 2023.
+Information on the remuneration of the Executive Board and the Supervisory Board is published on the company’s website at https://investors.koenig-bauer.com/en/corporate-governance/remuneration/ as well as on page 129 et seq. of the 2024 annual report.

-The 2021 Management Board remuneration system was approved at the Annual General Meeting on 11 May 2021 with a majority of 69.54%.
-The remuneration report for 2022 was approved by a majority of 63.9% of the capital represented.
-The Supervisory Board will be proposing a new remuneration system (Management Board remuneration system 2024) for approval at the 2024 Annual General Meeting.
-In this way, the company is seeking greater approval of both the next remuneration system and the remuneration report.
-The main criticism of the previous remuneration system concerned the absence of performance targets within the long-term variable remuneration, the absence of any cap on the amount paid under the LTI, the possibility of granting special benefits including special remuneration for extraordinary performance or success of the Management Board members, the absence of any obligation to buy or hold shares in the company and insufficient transparency in the description of the remuneration system.
+The 2021 Executive Board remuneration system underlying the remuneration report for the year under review was adopted by the Supervisory Board on 22 March 2021 and approved at the Annual General Meeting on 11 May 2021 with a majority of 69.54%.
+The remuneration report for 2023 was approved on 26 June 2024 with 53.24% subject to criticism of the underlying remuneration system.
+The main criticism concerned the absence of separate performance targets within the long-term variable remuneration (LTI), the absence of any cap on the amount paid under the LTI, the possibility for granting special benefits including special remuneration for extraordinary performance or success of the Executive Board members, the absence of any obligation to buy or hold shares in the company and insufficient transparency in the description of the remuneration system.

 The remuneration system for the Supervisory Board was approved at the Annual General Meeting on 11 May 2021 with a majority of 99.95% of the capital represented and applied for the first time from 2022.
-The remuneration rules adopted at the 2019 Annual General Meeting apply to earlier years.
+In accordance with section 113 (3), a new resolution approving the remuneration system for the Supervisory Board must be passed at the Annual General Meeting on 4 June 2025.

 Corporate governance practices further optimised